Feeling frustrated or angry

 For more information and advice on dealing with your feelings, visit the Young Minds anger issues page.

-If you are worried about you or somebody else’s anger issues you can talk to someone and get some support.
+If you are worried about you or somebody else’s anger issues you can talk to someone and get some support from the following:

-- Kooth is a free, safe and confidential online service where you can find someone to talk to when you need it.
-Read more in our information pages or visit their website www.kooth.com
+- Get online support from Kooth - a free, safe and confidential online emotional wellbeing and counselling for 11-25 year olds in Suffolk.
+Kooth helps you find someone to talk to when you need it.
+To find out more go to our Kooth information page or visit kooth.com

 - Speak to a youth worker at 4YP - drop in or call for advice and support, visit their website for more details www.4yp.org.uk